-We have selected a small group of our very best cows to produce a superfood to share with you.
-These girls are a mix of Friesian, Ayrshire and Jersey breeding and have been chosen for their ability to produce 100% A2 milk of very high quality.
+We selected a small group of very special cows to produce a superfood to share with you.
+These girls are a mix of Jersey, Friesian and Ayrshire breeding and have been chosen for their ability to produce 100% natural A2 milk of very high quality.

 What our animals eat is as important as what we eat.
 A cow's primal diet is a diverse range of grass types, supplemented by naturally occurring herbs, legumes and tree browse.